CBD for Labrador Retrievers: Joint Health & Beyond

 Give Your Lab the Joint Support They Deserve

-ABSC Organics CBD Oil is USDA Organic certified, backed by three CSU clinical trials, and trusted by thousands of Labrador owners.
+ABSC Organics CBD Oil is USDA Organic certified, third-party lab tested, and trusted by thousands of Labrador owners.
 The 1200mg bottle is our most popular choice for Labs.

 Smaller Lab?
 Try the 600mg ($59.99) |